 Once you’re clear about your wedding theme, it would be easy for you to choose a venue for your wedding ceremony.

 Now, this depends on you whether you want to have a single venue for your wedding ceremony.
-If you are going for one way only; meaning, if you are going for a Christian wedding, then you might need only one wedding.
+If you are going for one way only, meaning you might need only one wedding if you are going for a Christian wedding.

 However, mixed ceremonies might require more than one venue.
 You might need a church for a Christian wedding and another venue for a Chinese Tea Ceremony, for example.

 There are, of course, options on how you can bring them all together in one space.
 This is why speaking to a counselor about interfaith and mixed ceremony weddings will help a lot.